johnsi15/seocheck-ai/README.md

 * `npm run dev` to run development mode app
 * `npm build` to build production app
 * `npm start` to run mode production

+## Tasks

+- [ ] add limit suggestions with AI for title
+- [ ] unlock the button to generate suggestions even if the  description  does not comply with  the validation
+- [ ] add button donar
+- [ ] add icon github
+- [ ] add icon buy coffee
+- [ ] add vídeo example main page
+- [ ] valid title, description y keywords con regex in api/